wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

 	_Saving your report_

 Feel free to adjust other values as well and try different visualizations to see how the data is presented.
-When you are satisfied with your formatting changes, the next step is to publish and share your report.
+When you are satisfied with the formatting changes, the next step is to share your report.

 <a name="Exercise5"></a>
 ## Exercise 5: Publish and share content ##

 Power BI makes it easy to publish and share your content with users and groups of users, both internal and external to your organization.
-Although the publishing and sharing capabilities of Power BI are quite robust, only basic publishing and sharing are available when using the Power BI Service Portal.
-In this exercise, you will insert the report that you created in previous exercises into a dashboard and share that dashboard with other Power BI users.
-The you will see how Power BI's "Publish to Web" feature can be used to share content with any user.
+In this exercise, you will insert the report that you created in previous exercises into a dashboard and learn how to share that dashboard with other Power BI users.
+The you will see how Power BI's "Publish to Web" feature can be used to share content with external users.

 1. Click **Pin Live Page** in the top menu of the Adventure Works dashboard.